The Origin of the Brunists: Prologue: The Sacrifice

-The End of the World is scheduled for the weekend, 18th and 19 April.
+The End of the World is scheduled for the weekend, 18 and 19 April.
 The Brunists, trying to dodge media attention and hostile neighbors, engage in a reckless run on dark narrow roads, and one of their cars goes off into a ditch, killing Marcella Bruno, the sister of Giovanni.

 Part I: The White Bird

 On the evening of January 8, the night shift is beginning at Deepwater Number 9 mine.
 An explosion traps 98 miners.
 By the time rescue workers finish, they find only one miner still alive, Giovanni Bruno, but in a coma from carbon monoxide poisoning.
 A note from one of the miners, popular lay preacher Ely Collins is recovered, addressed to his wife:

 The Nortons, Wylie and Eleanor, have moved frequently.
 Eleanor's gift for over a decade has been to communicate with various spirits, the main one named Domiron, and this has always led to harassment until they leave.
 Eleanor is disturbed that she did not receive any clear warning of the mine disaster.

 Justin "Tiger" Miller, editor of the West Condon Chronicle, leads the local newspaper coverage of the tragedy.
 A huge sports hero of the town in his high school days, he got out of West Condon, and inexplicably came back.
 His atheism is tolerated.

 Abner Baxter runs his family in an abusive, fundamentalist way.
-He is Ely's successor at lay preacher at his church.
+He is Ely's successor as lay preacher at his church.

 Part I ends with Bruno waking up.